Polkadot-Blockchain-Academy/pba-book/content/security/risks/slides.md

 ### Mitigation

-- Ensure that the data your pallet is accepting from untrustworthy sources can’t be re-used by using nonces.
+- Ensure that the data your system is receiving from untrustworthy sources:
-- Ensure all entry points to your pallet verify or implement the nonces.
+  - Can’t be re-used by implementing a nonces mechanism.
+  - Is intended for your system by checking any identification type like ID, hashes, etc.

 ---v

 ### Takeaways

 - Replay issues can lead to serious damage.
-- Even if the chain ensure a runtime transaction can’t be replayed, external actors could replay a transaction by passing same inputs if the transaction doesn’t implement correctly nonces.
+- Even if the chain ensure a runtime transaction can’t be replayed, external actors could replay a similar output by passing similar inputs if the they are not correctly verified.

 ---